thor-harsh/Project--R-13/README.md

 <table>
 In this project we will be exploring the use of tree methods to classify schools as Private or Public based off their features.
-We will using Decision Tree and Random Forest for this project.

-Let's start by getting the data which is included in the ISLR library, the College data frame.
+Let's start by getting the data which is included in the ISLR library, the College data frame.<br><br/>

-A data frame with 777 observations on the following 18 variables.<br><br/>
+A data frame with 777 observations on the following 18 variables.

 Private- A factor with levels No and Yes indicating private or public university. <br><br/>
 Apps- Number of applications received.<br><br/>